This tea is widely known by scientists to increase metabolism and fat burning.

 * The effects of this tea are in addition to the effects of green tea.

 And enzymes that help break down foods so they are more efficiently metabolized.

 What this means is that your body goes after fat stored in your adipose tissue.

-Manganese, Selenium, Copper and Flourine among minerals found in tea.
+Manganese, Selenium, Copper and Flourine among other minerals.

-In addition, it contains Carotin and Lutein, other powerful anti-oxidants found in carrots.
+Also, it contains Carotin and Lutein, other powerful anti-oxidants found in carrots.

-It's vitamin content includes A, B1, B2, C, E, K, Pantothenic Acid, Folic Acid, and Niacinamide.
+It's vitamin content includes A, B1, B2, C, E, K, Pantothenic Acid, Folic Acid and Niacinamide.

-Tea also contains detoxifying alkaloids such as Theine, Theophyline, Theobromine, and calming amino acid Theanine.
+Such as Theine, Theophyline, Theobromine, and calming amino acid Theanine.

 All this makes tea powerful for bone health.

 It is almost like wearing internal sunblock.Tweet